Knowing what to do is not the same as doing it when it’s messy.

 Start here: A 30–45 minute weekly “course correction” where teams answer: 1) What might we be wrong about?
 2) What did reality say?
 3) What assumption changed?
 4) What are we changing this week?

-If you’re thinking “I get it… but why do I still drift to default?”
+If you’re thinking, “I get it… but why do I still drift to the default?”

 That question is the whole game.